mesos/chronos/README.md

 * Command: the actual command that will be executed by Chronos
 * Schedule: The scheduling for the job, in ISO8601 format.
 Consists of 3 parts separated by '/':
     * Number of times to repeat the job; put just 'R' to repeat forever
     * The start time of the job, an empty start time means start immediately.
-Please note that time zone is now supported by appending TZ: to the end of the time specification.
+Please note that time zone codes are supported by appending TZ: to the end of the time specification.
       For example, if I want to start the job at 6:32:00 Pacific Standard Time, I would use the following schedule: R10/2012-10-01T06:32:00TZ:PST/PT2S.
 All time zones in java.util.Timezone#getAvailableIDs() are supported.
+      Alternatively, if the user does not want to use the time zone code, the user can specify the time zone using the standard ISO8601 offset format, i.e. 2012-10-01T06:32:00-08:00 for Pacific Standard Time.
     * The run interval
 * Epsilon: If Chronos misses the scheduled run time for any reason, it will still run the job if the time is within this interval.
 Epsilon must be formatted like an [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 * Owner: the email address of the person responsible for the job